Religious Education Curriculum Statement

 Fundamental British Values are evident in RE and children understand how RE can celebrate difference.

-Children will understand the Catholic virtues which will be focussed on each half term and how these relate to their personal life and to British Values
+Children will understand the Catholic virtues which will be focused on each half term and how these relate to their personal life and to British Values

 The children will grow to know and love God, develop their moral and spiritual nature and deepen their faith.